 Lesson Format

-STUDENTS 5 AND UP: Lessons are offered in my home studio or online and vary between 30-60 minutes in length.
-As often as possible, I pair students of similar age and level together in an hour and split the time 20/20/20 in order to facilitate ensemble work and studying theory, composition, scales and basics in a much more engaging way (20 minutes private instruction for individual repertoire, 20 minutes buddy instruction for technical skills, theory, duets and rhythm work, and 20 minutes lab/off bench time which delves deeper into theory, ear training, sight reading, composition, listening/responding, etc.).
+STUDENTS 5 to adult: Lessons are offered in my home studio and vary between 30-60 minutes in length.
+I do offer private lessons, but as often as possible, I pair students of similar age and level together in an hour and split the time split the time on and off bench, with one on one as well as group instruction, in order to facilitate ensemble work, theory activities, composition, scales, technical skills, ear training, and listening in a much more engaging and social way.

 Click here to get started.